drawbuildplay/blog/content/blog/diy-home-security-ideas.md

 Let's start with security camera's.

 First, they act as a deterrent if a potential intruder see's a camera.
 Very few want to risk being recorded, so if they know camera's are operating, they will likely move on to a less risky target.
 A sign saying camera's are recording might not cut it.
-I have installed a Nest Camera (IQ Outdoor) in both my front and back yards.
+I have installed a {{<affiliatelink URL "https://amzn.to/2utDqpa" Title "Nest Camera (IQ Outdoor)">}} in both my front and back yards.
 This will record anyone entering my yard, and alert me on my phone when people or motion is detected in certain zones.

-{{<imgproc "/uploads/NestOutdoorIQ.png" Resize "600x" >}}Nest Camera - Outdoor IQ {{</imgproc>}}
+{{<imgproc "/uploads/NestcamOutdoorIQ.png" Resize "600x" >}}Nest Camera - Outdoor IQ {{</imgproc>}}

-I also have a Ring Doorbell by my front door.
+I also have a {{<affiliatelink URL "https://amzn.to/2uvoWVR" Title "Ring Doorbell Pro">}}  by my front door.
 So if anyone approaches the front door, I am alerted along with an image and recording of who it is.

-{{<imgproc "/uploads/RingDoorbell.png" Resize "600x" >}}Ring Doorbell Pro{{</imgproc>}}
+{{<imgproc "/uploads/RingDoorbell.jpg" Resize "600x" >}}Ring Doorbell Pro{{</imgproc>}}

 With both the Nest Outdoor Camera's and the Ring Doorbell, I also have the option to speak directly to the person through a speaker mounted on those devices.
 Nest recently came out with their own doorbell (Nest Doorbell) which is better than the Ring Doorbell in my opinion (does things like facial recognition and integrates with Google Home).